 Field-hunting tip

-Look in impact crater rocks country — that is the host setting where kaitianite typically forms.
+Look in impact crater rocks country, the host setting where kaitianite typically forms.
 If you start seeing corundum, hibonite, spinel in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains habit, so train your eye for that shape before scanning the outcrop.